geonetwork/core-geonetwork/docs/manual/docs/maintainer-guide/statistics/setup-geonetwork.md

 ## Content statistics/validation

-Content and validation status statistics are available also from to `us` in <http://localhost:8080/geonetwork/srv/eng/admin.console#/dashboard>, but require to index manually the content in ElasticSearch.
+Content and validation status statistics are available also from to `us` in <http://localhost:8080/geonetwork/srv/eng/admin.console#/dashboard>, but require to index manually the content in Elasticsearch.
 This will be improved in future versions.

--   To index the content and validation status in ElasticSearch, go to <http://localhost:8080/geonetwork/srv/eng/admin.console#/tools> and select the following option:
+-   To index the content and validation status in Elasticsearch, go to <http://localhost:8080/geonetwork/srv/eng/admin.console#/tools> and select the following option:

     ![](img/content-indexing.png)